K-DEL1999/EmbeddedProgramming/SPI_Bit_Bang/README.txt

 // TO FUTURE ME

-// We can this code with timer and saw that receive on average took about
+// We ran this code with timer and saw that receive on average took about
 //  1 000 000 us because of its polling behavior -- waiting for response from
 //  slave.
 If possible optimize.